1926 All-Ireland Senior Football Championship final

 The 1926 All-Ireland Senior Football Championship Final was the 39th All-Ireland Final and the deciding match of the 1926 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

-Final
+Matches

+Summary

 A last-minute goal by Bill Gorman (Kerry) forced a draw.
-After the game, Kerry's centre back Jack Murphy put his clothes back on without taking off his playing gear, and died of pneumonia before the replay.
+After the game, Kerry's centre-back Jack Murphy put his clothes back on without taking off his playing gear, and died of pneumonia before the replay.

-Replay

-The Kingdom (Kerry) won the replay with a Tom O'Mahoney goal.
+The Kingdom (Kerry) won the replay, with a Tom O'Mahony goal.

-It was the second of three All-Ireland football titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin who also won three.
+It was the second of three All-Ireland SFC titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin, also winner of three.